iriediese/guava/report.md

 Plan for refactoring complex code:
 For Utf8::isWellFormedSlowPath, there is a very obvious while(true) loop that can be avoided.
 Additionally, some bitwise operations included within the function can be extracted into separate methods, which can then be called as part of the main body, to reduce code length and make everything more clear.
 In textToNumericFormatV6, the procedure counting the delimiters can be split into separate methods, then called from the main one.
 This would reduce the cyclomatic complexity of the function itself, but would not have any other impact overall.
 There are no ways to improve the logic of the function that we can see.
 In GeneralRange<T>::intersect, the checks for the lower and upper bounds can also be separated into different functions.
 Regarding TreeMultiset<E>::AvlNode<E>::setCount, it can be made iterative.
 This might make it a bit faster, and potentially clearer.
 Finally, TreeMultiset<E>::AvlNode<E>::remove cannot really be changed much.
 Some if statements could be combined to reduce the code length, but that would not improve much.

 Estimated impact of refactoring (lower CC, but other drawbacks?).
 Besides lower CC, drawbacks include the possiblity that refactoring might increase coupling and complexity in other parts of the program.
 Additionally, refactoring takes time that is not worth spending just to optimise the project a little bit.
 Optimisation can also be excessive and break functionality in some cases.

 Carried out refactoring (optional, P+):

-git diff ...
+In practice, the two functions we refactored were InetAddresses::textToNumericFormatV6 from ./net/InetAddresses.java, and ToDoubleRounder::roundToDouble from ./math/ToDoubleRounder.java.
+We reduced the complexity for the former from 23 to 10, and from 34 to 2 for the latter.
+They can both be found in the refactor branch.

 ## Coverage